-We sometimes need to be able to use multiple versions of Java on the same computer to run command-line tools that have different version requirements.
-At the time of writing, GATK requires an older version of Java (1.7), whereas Cromwell requires the most recent version (1.8).
-So in order to run WDL scripts that include GATK tasks on the Cromwell execution engine, we need to have a way to specify which version of Java we want to use without having to install and uninstall versions each time.
-Here we present a solution for doing so that is reasonably painless.
+In order to run WDL scripts that include GATK tasks on the Cromwell execution engine, you will need to specify which version of Java to use without having to install and uninstall versions each time.
+Below is a solution that is reasonably painless.

-You will need to have both versions of Java installed on your machine.
-The JDK for 1.8 can be found here, and the JDK for 1.7 is here.
-Note that we point to the “JDK” (Java Development Kit) packages because they are the most complete Java packages (suitable for developing in Java as well as running Java executables), and we have had reports that the “JRE” (Java Runtime Environment) equivalents were not sufficient to run GATK on some machines.
+Why use Java Development Kit packages?
+We point to the “JDK” (Java Development Kit) packages because they are the most complete Java packages (suitable for developing in Java as well as running Java executables), and we have had reports that the “JRE” (Java Runtime Environment) equivalents were not sufficient to run GATK on some machines.